Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Quadratic Convergence of the Oblique Rayleigh-Ritz

 \end{remark}

-\begin{remark}[Non-hermitian case] For non-hermitian or pseudo-hermitian $H$, left and right eigenvectors generally differ.
+\begin{remark}[non-hermitian case] For non-hermitian or pseudo-hermitian $H$, left and right eigenvectors generally differ.
 Then $|\tilde{\delta}| < 1$ and $|\sigma_{\mathbf{u}}|$ may differ from $|\sigma_{\mathbf{v}}|$.
-Two key factors control convergence:\EDdone{I would suggest to change to $|\tilde{\delta}| < 1$} \begin{enumerate} \item \emph{Subspace projection errors:} The quantities $\sigma_{\mathbf{u}}$ and $\sigma_{\mathbf{v}}$ measure the misalignment of the search subspaces with the left and right invariant subspaces.
+Two key factors control convergence: \begin{enumerate} \item \emph{Subspace projection errors:} The quantities $\sigma_{\mathbf{u}}$ and $\sigma_{\mathbf{v}}$ measure the misalignment of the search subspaces with the left and right invariant subspaces.
 Quadratic convergence occurs only if $|\sigma_{\mathbf{u}}|$ and $|\sigma_{\mathbf{v}}|$ are of the same order of magnitude. \item \emph{Dual subspace alignment:} The factor $|\tilde{\delta}|^{-1}$ amplifies the error if the approximate left and right subspaces are poorly aligned.
-Convergence is more predictable if $|\tilde{\delta}|^{-1}$ can be bounded by a constant independent of $\sigma_{\mathbf{u}}$, $\sigma_{\mathbf{v}}$, and $\tilde{\lambda}$. \end{enumerate} \end{remark} \EDdone{The remark environment are broken.
-I think this is because you are using an obsolete style file.
-Try use the siam250211.cls.
-There should also be a customized remark command in symacros.tex} Unlike the hermitian case, the error in non-hermitian Rayleigh-Ritz depends both on how well the right eigenvectors are captured and how accurately the dual (left) subspace is approximated.
+Bounding $|\tilde{\delta}|^{-1}$ by a constant independent of $\sigma_{\mathbf{u}}$, $\sigma_{\mathbf{v}}$, and $\tilde{\lambda}$ improves convergence predictability. \end{enumerate} \end{remark} Unlike the hermitian case, the error in non-hermitian Rayleigh-Ritz depends both on how well the right eigenvectors are captured and how accurately the dual (left) subspace is approximated.
 The oblique procedure mitigates cross-term contamination by constructing a dual basis, but convergence is no longer automatically quadratic.
 Proper alignment of both subspace and control of $|\tilde{\delta}|$ are essential for fast convergence.
-Regarding the first point on the order of magnitude of $\sigma_{\bv}$ and $\sigma_{\bu}$, we first note that
+With regards to the order of magnitude of $\sigma_{\bv}$ and $\sigma_{\bu}$, we note that